 At the first sign of a sore throat or runny nose, it’s not uncommon for parents to reach for Emergen-C or pour a heaping glass of orange juice.
 People drown themselves in vitamin C when it comes to cold and flu season, hoping it will stave off the cold, flu, and COVID — or at least prevent their illness from getting too bad if they do get infected.
 But how much of this link between vitamin C and illness is an old wives’ tale, and how much of it is based in science?
+Does vitamin C helps with colds?
 As it turns out, it’s more of the former than the latter.
 But vitamin C isn’t totally useless when you get sick, studies have shown.

 Does Vitamin C Help With Colds?

 In the 1970’s, Linus Pauling, a double Nobel laureate and self-proclaimed champion of vitamin C, promoted megadoses of the vitamin.
 He recommended the equivalent of 12 to 24 oranges a day to prevent colds and some chronic diseases, such as cancer and heart disease.
 And on one aspect, he was right: Science does support daily intake of vitamin C because, as a water-soluble vitamin, the body doesn’t store it easily.
 But high doses of vitamin C don’t prevent disease.